 For many people, the best way to learn a new language is to have an in-person session with a tutor or a native speaker.
 This is because you get to observe little things such as tongue placement when pronouncing words.
 Unfortunately, quarantine has forced the closure of many foreign language learning centers and, even if they are open some students don’t feel comfortable attending in-person class.

 Some organizations such as the International Center for Language Studies have taken their classes online.
 You can subscribe to their virtual classes and connect with them via video conferencing tools such as Zoom or Skype.
 Alternatively, why not find an online tutor or native speaker and get practicing with them?
-Having class from the comfort of your own home definitely has it’s benefits.
+Having class from the comfort of your own home definitely has its benefits.

 2. Foreign language learning apps

-Apps present a cheaper way to learn a new language.
+Apps present a cheaper way of learning a new language.
 Most of them are free, but you can upgrade for a small fee.
 Apps teach you the basics, that is basic grammar and vocabulary, which makes them perfect for beginners.
 Some apps such as Duolingo combine learning with gamification, making it fun to learn new languages.
 You get to take up tests and can practice pronunciation by speaking through your phone’s microphone.
 Other apps such as LingualLift have tutors who offer guidelines.

 The only downside of learning through apps is that you are interacting with a static system.
 You can get the illusion that you have learned a lot, only to be disappointed when you try to apply what you have learned.
 It is important that you approach these apps with realistic expectations.
 To get the best results, combine language learning apps with the other strategies on this list.